-Some images do not have a text alternative, so people using a screen reader cannot access the information.
+Some images do not have a text alternative (alt text), so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
-We plan to add text alternatives for all images by the end of December 2020.
+We plan to add text alternatives for all images by the end of April 2021.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 There are currently some non-essential images of text on our website, which is a failing of WCAG 2.1 success criterion 1.4.5 (images of text).
-We plan to review all of these images and change them by the end of December 2020.
-A specific section of our website (Buy a home – and it’s subpages) has a lot of these non-essential text images, this section of the website is moving to a new platform in November 2020 which will be fully WCAG 2.1 compliant.
+We plan to review all of these images and change them by the end of April 2021.

 We are aware that some of the Accessible Rich Internet Applications (ARIA) coding is not compliant.
 This fails WCAG 2.1 success criterion 4.1.1 (Parsing) and 1.3.1 (Info and Relationships).
 This will require development time to our site, please see ‘disproportionate burden’ below.

 Parts of our colour usage on our website fails WCAG 2.1 success criterion 1.4.3 (contrast) and 1.4.11 (non-text contrast).
-Links, certain buttons and other elements are orange and white, which presents a contrast ratio of less than 4.5:1.
-We plan to alter the colour of our hyperlinks by the end of December 2020.
+Links, certain buttons, and other elements are orange and white, which presents a contrast ratio of less than 4.5:1.
+We plan to alter the colour of our hyperlinks by the end of April 2021.

 Our website is mostly navigable using just a keyboard, however there are a couple of embedded elements which allow us to gather extra feedback from users.
 These extra elements are not navigable to using a keyboard.
 This is a failing of WCAG 2.1 success criterion 2.1 (keyboard accessible).
 As this is a third-party plugin and not an essential website feature, it is out of scope to fix it.
 We welcome feedback from every user of our website, so feedback about the website can be sent directly to email@example.com